Kim Engelbrecht

-Kim Suzanne Engelbrecht (born 20 June 1980) is a South African actress.
-She is the recipient of two South African Film and Television Awards as well as a nomination for an International Emmy Award.
+Kim Suzanne Engelbrecht (born 20 June 1980) is a South African actress best known for her roles as Lolly in Isidingo, Sgt.
+Noma Banks on Dominion (2014–2015), Marlize DeVoe on The Flash (2017–18), and the titular character in Reyka (2021).
+She has two South African Film and Television Awards as well as a nomination for an International Emmy Award.

-She is known for her roles as Lolly in the soap opera Isidingo, Sgt.
-Noma Banks on the Syfy series Dominion (2014–2015), Marlize DeVoe on The CW show The Flash (2017–2018), and the titular character in Reyka (2021).

 Career

 Engelbrecht presented a local youth television programme called Take5 in the 1990s.
 Much of Engelbrecht's work is localised in Johannesburg.
 Kim had a starring role in the South African film Bunny Chow, directed by John Barker.

 She got her first big break at the age of 12 when she landed the lead role of Sara in an Italian production, Sarahsara, in which she played the role of a 12-year-old girl of Sudanese descent who swims from the Isle of Capri to Napoli in Italy.